JoseCouceiro/TFM_project/README.md

 It serves as Master thesis for the Master's degree in Data Science 2022/23 at KSCHOOL together with the Memoria that can be found in the folder 'memoria'.

+### Project Structure

+The folder 'drug-predictor' comprises a Kedro application organized in the following manner:

+### Running the project

 To run the project, the following steps are required:

 -> Mount the environment: